peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  ICharacterEncoding enc,
  boolean htmlFallback)`<br>
- Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding and using the given encoder fallback strategy.
+ Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding and using the specified encoder fallback strategy.

 * `static void EncodeToWriter(ICharacterInput input,